MicrosoftDocs/windows-dev-docs/terminal/customize-settings/global-settings.md

 ## Disable dynamic profiles

-Select which dynamic profile generators are disabled, preventing them from adding their profiles to the list of profiles on startup.
+This sets which dynamic profile generators are disabled, preventing them from adding their profiles to the list of profiles on startup.
 For information on dynamic profiles, visit the [Dynamic profiles page](./../dynamic-profiles.md).

 **Property name:** `disabledProfileSources`